Probing $ \phi $N interaction through bound states of $ \phi\textrm{N-}\alpha $ system: Introduction

-In this study, the binding energies and matter radii of $\phi\textrm{-}N\alpha$-mesic nuclei are calculated within a cluster model utilizing the hyperspherical harmonics (HH) expansion method~\cite{Zhukov93,Casal2020,ETMINAN2023122639}.
-Two types of $N\alpha$ interactions are considered: the first being the Sack-Biedenharn-Breit (SBB) $V_{n\alpha}$ potential~\cite{Sack-PhysRev.93.321}, characterized by a Gaussian form, and the second employing a Woods-Saxon (WS) form used in coordinate space Faddeev calculations~\cite{BANG1983126,Zhukov93}.
+In this study, the binding energies and matter radii of $\phi\textrm{-}N\alpha$-mesic system are calculated within a cluster model utilizing the hyperspherical harmonics (HH) expansion method~\cite{Zhukov93,Casal2020,ETMINAN2023122639}. $ \phi\alpha $ potentials are constructed through two methods: the SFP procedure for the spin-averaged $ \phi $N interaction and the OMP approximation within the multiple-scattering framework.
+Since $ \phi $N potentials in coupled channels are not provided in coordinate space, the OMP approximation is used to build the $ \phi\alpha $ potentials.
+The optical potential is derived from the projectile–nucleus scattering amplitude, which can be obtained by solving the multiple-scattering equations.
+The multiple-scattering formalism has been applied to the description of exotic atoms ($\pi^{-},K^{-},\bar{p}$-atoms) and to resonance-dominated $\pi$-nucleus scattering~\cite{eisenberg_kolton_1988, lenz1987strong}.
+For N$\alpha$ interactions, two potential forms are considered: the Sack–Bildenharn–Breit (SBB) $V_{n\alpha}$ potential~\cite{Sack-PhysRev.93.321}, characterized by a Gaussian form, and a Woods–Saxon (WS) form used in coordinate-space Faddeev calculations~\cite{BANG1983126,Zhukov93}.

 The organization of this paper is as follows.
-In Section~\ref{sec:Three-body hyperspherical}, a brief outline of the three-body hyperspherical basis formalism is provided.
-The choices of the $\phi\textrm{-}N$ and $\phi,\textrm{N}$-core interactions are discussed in Section~\ref{sec:Two-body-potentials}.
-Additionally, the $\phi\alpha$ potential, based on a Woods-Saxon fit of the folding of the HAL QCD spin-averaged $\phi$N interaction, is presented.
-In Section~\ref{result}, the numerical results of the calculations for $\phi\textrm{-}N\alpha$ mesic nuclei in the $^{4}S_{3/2}$ and $^{2}S_{1/2}$ channels are detailed.
+In Section~\ref{sec:Three-body hyperspherical}, a brief outline of the three-body hyperspherical harmonic (HH) approach is provided.
+The characteristics of the $\phi$N interaction and the choices of $\phi$,N-core interactions are discussed in Section~\ref{sec:Two-body-potentials}.
+Additionally, the OMP approximation for the $\phi \alpha$ potential, derived from the multiple-scattering formalism, is described.
+In Section~\ref{result}, numerical results are presented.
 The final section, Section~\ref{sec:Summary-and-conclusions}, is dedicated to a summary and concluding remarks.